Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Douglas R. Bettinger - Lam Research Corp.

 Yeah.
 So, what I said maybe not very clearly is we're about 70% through the current buyback authorization.
 We authorized $1 billion and announced it at our Analyst Day back in November.
 And I'll remind you at that point, we meaningfully grew the dividend as well.
 I mean, I would expect to give you a more definitive update when we get to that November Analyst Day.
-We're going to keep chugging along the current authorization, and it likely will be close to completion in the November timeframe probably, and at that point, I'll be ready to give you a more definitive future what the next leg of this looks like, but it's likely going to be a continued commitment to a meaningful return of capital to shareholders, how and what, in what amount, I'm going to say for November.
+We're going to keep chugging along the current authorization, and it likely will be close to completion in the November timeframe probably, and at that point, I'll be ready to give you a more definitive future what the next leg of this looks like, but it's likely going to be a continued commitment to a meaningful return of capital to shareholders, how and what, in what amount, I'm going to save for November.

 Craig A. Ellis - B. Riley & Co.
 LLC